 Personality is an intriguing facet of human beings.
 For years, psychologists have studied personality, personality traits and the various factors which impact, influence and contribute to personality.
 In the professional sense, this study is referred to as personality psychology.

 In a nutshell, personality is everything that makes you who you are.
-Personality is the traits and characteristic which contribute to your interests, hobbies, behaviors, thoughts, and motivations.
+Personality is the traits and characteristics which contribute to your interests, hobbies, behaviors, thoughts, mental health, and motivations.
 There are many thoughts and opinions regarding personality and the factors which contribute to it.
 This is largely where personality psychology comes into play.

 Personality psychology is an inherently detailed and complex subject matter.
 There are so many angles in which specialists can study and review the psychology of personality.
 To understand what personality psychology truly is, having a firm comprehension of the multiple ways of pursuing this study is paramount.